juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

 The UI is really simple with default stylings.
-The upperpart has one TextInput for typing description for the todo and one Button for saving the todo.
+The upperpart has one TextInput for the todo description and one Button for saving the todo.
 FlatList is used to show fetched todos.

 {% highlight html %}
   render() {